tgstavares/fe_gpu/README.md

 ## CLI usage (direct binary)
 The program estimates linear models of the form
-$y = X\beta + \epsilon$, where $X$ includes user‑specified regressors, expanded categorical dummies (with a chosen base), interactions, and when requested instrumented columns; fixed effects are partialled out via within‑transformation, and clustered or homoskedastic variance estimators are produced as requested.
+$`y = X\beta + \epsilon`$, where $`X`$ includes user‑specified regressors, expanded categorical dummies (with a chosen base), interactions, and when requested instrumented columns; fixed effects are partialled out via within‑transformation, and clustered or homoskedastic variance estimators are produced as requested.

 For example, the command
 ```bash